Active travel

 It's important to make sure that you and your children are aware of the safest and most direct routes to school.
 This knowledge can help your child feel more confident when using active transport.

-Set a goal that will be reasonable for you and your child.
-For example, pick one day of the week that suits the family to increase active transport on the way to work and school.
+Set a goal that will be achievable for you and your child.
+For example, pick one day of the week that suits the family to increase active travel on the way to work and school.
+Some great initiatives that many schools encourage is Walk or wheel, once a week and a Walking school bus.

-When children aren’t being dropped off directly at the school gate, they naturally increase their active transport.
-Children get in extra steps at the start and end of the trip as they travel to and from bus stops or stations.
+When children aren’t being dropped off directly at the school gate, they naturally increase their active travel.
+Children get extra daily steps at the start and end of a trip as they walk to and from bus stops or stations.

 Park and walk

-Not every child will be able to walk directly from home to school and back.
+Not every child will be able to walk or ride directly from home to school.
 Find what is manageable for you as a family.

-To increase your movement throughout the day, you may like to consider:
+To increase your child’s movement throughout the day, consider:

-If this option isn't achievable throughout the week, try 'parking and walking' on the weekends.
-You could try this when visiting:
+If this option isn't achievable during the school week, try 'parking and walking' on the weekends.
+Try this when visiting:

 Involve other parents or children in your area